New Tenant Checklist for DIY landlords

 16. Spruce up the property

-Pro tip: Ask your incoming tenant if they want to input on the décor changes.
+Pro Tip: Ask your incoming tenant if they want input on the décor changes.
 Tenants who are able to make a property feel like home stay longer!
 Read more here.

 17. Perform check-in walk through/inventory